 The bioreactor behaviour is controlled by Python scripts.
 Okay, smart Python scripts, but still just Python scripts.
 Later we will see how these scripts can pass messages and events to each other.
 So why did we choose Python?
 Mainly because it's the language we are most familiar with.
 That being said, it's a language many developers are familiar with, which encourages more developers to contribute to Pioreactor directly or through our plugin system.
 We also like how Python has terrific libraries for data processing, analytics, and working with the Raspberry Pi.
 We are also happy with the performance of Python - our scripts are pretty light on compute and memory.
 In fact, we have lots of additional compute and memory available, even when running on a Raspberry Pi Zero.

 If you run scripts often, you'll find you want a shortcut.
 That's why we developed a command line interface (CLI) on top of our scripts.
-This CLI is the main entry point for working with the Pioreactor.
-See our docs on the CLI here.
+This CLI is the main entry point for working with the Pioreactor (see our documentation on the CLI).
 Most users won't use the CLI but instead will use our web interface.
 The CLI was developed for developers, or power users, as a consistent entry point for controlling the Pioreactor.

 As data engineers, we have a strong opinion on how data should be handled.
 We picture Pioreactor's data as streams, and we needed to build pipelines to move the data to different sinks.
 Some of those sinks might be long-term storage, some sinks might be real-time analytics systems that produce their own streams of data.
 Data could be numbers, like an optical density reading, but it could also be events.
 These events might trigger further downstream events.